ustart-dev/ustart/docs/docs/migrations.md

 Use the command `npx ustart migration:autogenerate --name "migration-name"` to create a new migration that matches your models definitions across entities (only works with the same datasource).
 It will calculate the difference from its last ran and create a migration file that transfer the database state to its current form.

 The migration command will do following:

 * Build your project src into dist
 * Create a migration file with name like `XX-migration-name.js`
+* Create or update `_current.json` which is used to calculate the differences between models the next time you generate a migration.
+* Create or update `_current_bak.json` which is used to calculate the differences between models the next time you generate a migration.
+This file is created in the second execution.

 ## Create a migration manually